What is the Local Foods Wheel?

 The Local Foods Wheels for the San Francisco Bay Area, Northeastern US, Southern California, and Upper Midwest are designed to help you identify what foods are grown in those regions, and what's in season at various times of the year.
 The wheels are 12 inches in diameter printed on card stock in bright, full color.

-The top wheel shows the foods that are available year-round, and the bottom shows foods that are available only seasonally.
+The top piece of the wheel shows the foods that are available year-round, and the bottom piece shows foods that are available only seasonally.
 The top wheel turns to expose one season of the bottom wheel at a time, so that you can see what foods are available during that season.
 On the back of the wheel is a seasonality reference.

 What do I do with it?

 You can stick it on your fridge to remind you of the incredible bounty that comes from local fields; use it to teach your children (or students, if you're a teacher!) about food; or just bring it out from time to time as a reference.

 We are now producing 30-inch exhibit-sized local foods wheels printed on sturdy birchwood, perfect for educational displays at farmers' markets, farmstands, urban gardens, schools, hospital cafeterias, restaurants, or stores.
 Learn more here>

 Where do the moon names on the wheels come from?